Guidelines: problems aplenty

 Despite clear statements in the introductions to many guidelines about their ‘advisory’ nature, and the responsibility of the individual doctor to assess and treat each patient on their merits, this frequently just does not happen: intellectually laziness supervenes.
 Guideline creators should be obligated to take full responsibility for all aspects and problems created by their ‘product’: how they are presented, promulgated, and updated, and how they are abused and misused, and more.

-Furthermore, those who now have an increasing influence on the delivery of health care, be they politicians, or managers of health care delivery organisations, or insurance companies etc. make simplistic assumptions and interpretations in relation to what guidelines actually recommend, and use them for their own ends.
+Furthermore, those who now have an increasing influence on the delivery of health care, be they politicians, or managers of health care delivery organisations, or insurance companies etc. make simplistic assumptions and interpretations in relation to what guidelines actually recommend and use them for their own ends.
 That can mean not giving treatment-cost re-imbursement to patients, or sacking a doctor, for not following ‘the guidelines’.
-Even if that is infrequent, that does not alter the fact that many doctors who contact me justify not using particular drugs on the basis that ‘it is not recommended in the guidelines, and I will get in trouble’.
+Even if that is infrequent, that does not alter the fact that many doctors who contact me justify not using particular drugs, like MAOIs, on the basis that ‘it is not recommended in the guidelines, and I will get in trouble’.

 Add all these factors together and you have a considerable potential, much of it already realised, for misapplication and patient harm.

 We already have a generation of doctors who have not developed clinical experience and expertise in utilising non-standard treatments.
 Therein lies a downside for progress in clinical practice, because so many advances actually come from observations quite unrelated to clinical trials and purpose-directed research.